 Legal, Criminological and Policing research – Graduate Teaching Assistant (GTA) PhD Studentship

-PGRs working on legal, criminological, or policing projects are normally housed in the School of Law, Criminology and Policing.
+PGRs working on legal, criminological, or policing projects are normally housed in the School of Law and Criminal Justice.

 All our postgraduate researchers (PGRs) are registered in the University’s Graduate School and housed in the department or school that is most appropriate for the project on which they are working.
-PGRs working on legal, criminological, or policing projects are normally housed in the School of Law, Criminology and Policing.
+PGRs working on legal, criminological, or policing projects are normally housed in the School of Law and Criminal Justice.

 The University welcomes applications connected to the following themes, although we will consider proposals linked to other fields of legal, criminological or policing research.
 Additional research information can be found on the research area web pages.
 All postgraduate researchers will be supported by a supervisory team with appropriate expertise.
 See the University’s research repository for further information on the research outputs of each member of staff.

-In the first instance please direct enquiries about proposed projects on topics related to law, criminology or policing to Professor Andrew Millie, Graduate School Research Degree Contact for law, criminology and policing: [email protected].
+In the first instance please direct enquiries about proposed projects on topics related to law, criminology or policing to Professor Andrew Millie, Graduate School Research Degree Contact for the School of Law and Criminal Justice: [email protected].

 Research themes